crazychenz/lab_manual/docusaurus/docs/lab/essential/os_install.md

     - Naturally, emacs and nano are also options.
 What's important here is that you have an editor that works in the terminal window that you are comfortable with.

+14. Install HTTP CLI `curl`.

-14. Install Docker (for Online Dev and Docker Dev machines)
+15. Install Docker (for Online Dev and Docker Dev machines)

     - **Caution:** Do not install docker.io from the distribution's repo and do not install docker-compose from PyPi.
 These are deprecated or out-of-date versions.
 See the [Docker Ubuntu Install Documentation](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) for more information.